Biden looks to galvanize COVID-19 fight, vaccinations as he takes office

 Most of those shots have gone to healthcare workers and nursing home residents, with Americans deemed “non-essential workers” by the government told they would likely wait months for their turn.

-Biden’s first moves are intended to mark a sharp change from the Trump administration’s pandemic response, which critics say was ineffectual and uncoordinated.
-After taking the oath of office at a scaled back inauguration ceremony, he conducted a silent prayer for the Americans who have perished in the pandemic.
+Biden’s first moves are intended to mark a sharp change from the Trump administration’s pandemic response, which critics called ineffectual and uncoordinated.
+After taking the oath of office at a scaled-back inauguration ceremony, Biden conducted a silent prayer for the Americans who have perished in the pandemic.

-Biden was also poised to nominate an acting U.S. surgeon general as soon as Wednesday, a person familiar with the decision told MSNBC, following the resignation of Trump appointee Jerome Adams.
+Biden was also poised to nominate an acting U.S. surgeon general as soon as Wednesday, MSNBC reported, following the resignation of Trump appointee Jerome Adams.

-Biden’s executive actions, particularly the mask mandate, are intended to set an example for state and local officials to rein in the virus, which has strained hospitals.
+Biden’s executive actions, particularly the mask mandate, are also intended to set an example for state and local officials as they try to rein in the virus.
 Lockdown orders and business closures imposed by political leaders have thrown millions of Americans out of work and hobbled the U.S. economy.

 The federal mask mandate plan drew praise from the nation’s top business lobby on Wednesday, with U.S. Chamber of Commerce President Suzanne Clark calling it “a smart and practical approach.”